If Ryan had thought watching Cody after the surgery was brutal, it was a treat compared to today.

 "That feeling will pass," Theresa assured him.
 "But if you feel like you need to, the bathroom's right over there."
 She pointed in the direction of the small bathroom situated across from them.

 Cody nodded, his eyes drooping once more.
-"I hate this," he repeated over and over.
-"I wanna go home.”
+"I hate this.
+I wanna go home.”

 Ryan smiled as he watched his mother's face light up, and she gave the three of them a little peck on their cheeks followed by a tight hug.
 "Be careful, I swear," she told him just before they left.
 "That road isn't quiet.
 Look both ways before you cross, and don't try to beat the cars if there's one coming.
 Got it?"

 Ryan knew she was serious.
 "Yeah.
 I never planned on becoming roadkill anyway."

 A smile crept across her face, but it only lasted a few seconds.
 "Don't put that image in my mind.
 You be careful, okay?"